billdagou/dagou_fluid/README.md

 Whether the script is library or not.

 - `footer` (boolean)
 Whether add the script at the end of the page or not.
+Default: `TRUE`.

 #### Html.StyleViewHelper
 This ViewHelper helps you to load stylesheet library, file, or inline code in your Fluid template.